Different Thinking Styles

 In the

-Systems v Mechanistic Thinking
+Systems v Directed Thinking

-In the UR quadrant, both the systems thinking because they focus on entities that are assumed to be systems.
+In the UR quadrant, both the systems thinking because they focus on entities that are assumed to be dynamic systems.

 and require

-paradigm can use a machine-like model to specify relevant ordering, choice points, roles or responsibilities amongst the components of a particular entity.Depiction using the the singularity is regarded as idiosyncratic.
+paradigm uses a machine-like model to specify relevant ordering, choice points, roles or responsibilities amongst the components of a particular entity.
+This directed style isDepiction using the idiosyncratic.

 - Handling mistakes and failures.

 Originally posted: 30-Jun-2024.
+Last amended: 15-July-2025.